THANK YOU FOR SUPPORTING FAIR TRADE

 Shashi Alok, Institute of Pharmacy, Bundelkhand University, Jhansi, India, noted that due to its multiple uses, the demand for Shatavari is high.
 But because of trends in destructive harvesting, combined with habitat destruction and deforestation, the plant is now considered endangered in its natural habitat.

 This is where Organic India makes a difference.
-The company’s sustainable, organic approach to farming is an exception to the modern rule, and its Shatavari and other important Ayurvedic herbs are grown according to the most careful and harmonious bio-regenerative farming practices that support the integrity of the environment and the nutritious constituency of the plant.
+The company’s sustainable, organic approach to farming is an exception to the modern rule, and its Ayurvedic herbs like Shatavari and others are grown according to the most careful and harmonious regenerative farming practices that support the integrity of the environment and the nutritious constituency of the plant.

 Tags: shatavari